Maryanne Savage, RN, BSN, Answers Your Top Questions About InjectablesPosted on January 31, 2019 | by Boston Plastic Surgery

 What are injectable fillers made of?

 This depends on the product.
 All of the fillers from Juvéderm and Restylane are made from hyaluronic acid (HA), which is a carbohydrate that naturally exists in your body and helps keep skin healthy and elastic.
-Different HA fillers (i.e., Voluma vs. Vollure vs. Volbella; Restylane Lyft vs. Restylane Silk, etc.) are formulated with a different particle size and structure to achieve a specific gel consistency.
+Different HA fillers (i.e., Voluma, Restylane Lyft, Restylane Silk, etc.) are formulated with different particle sizes and structures to achieve a specific gel consistency.
 Thicker fillers work great for volumizing larger areas, such as the cheeks, while thinner fillers are designed for filling finer lines.
 One potential plus of HA fillers is that the effects are reversible using injections of an enzyme called hyaluronidase.

 Did you know?
 The effects of fillers tend to wear off more quickly in areas that move frequently, such as the lips.